 How Does an Acoustic Floating Floor Work?

-1. Resilient Underlayment: At the core of an acoustic floating floor is a resilient underlayment, which serves as a crucial element forwhat is an acoustic floating floor sound insulation.
+- Resilient Underlayment: At the core of an acoustic floating floor is a resilient underlayment, which serves as a crucial element for sound insulation.
 This underlayment is typically composed of materials with high-density, viscoelastic properties that absorb and dissipate sound vibrations.
 It effectively disrupts the transmission of airborne and impact noise by converting the sound energy into minimal heat energy.
 Products such as Grei – Underscreed Impact Sound Insulation, Upgrei – Acoustic insulation for high thickness floating floors or Roll Acoustic Under Screed Insulation from the Isolgomma range have these properties and meet all government regulations in the UK

-2. Decoupling Techniques: Another essential aspect of this is the implementation of decoupling techniques.
+- Decoupling Techniques: Another essential aspect of this is the implementation of decoupling techniques.
 These techniques involve introducing an air gap or resilient layer between the structural base and the flooring system.
 The air gap acts as a barrier, preventing the transfer of sound vibrations from the floor to the structure.
-The resilient layer, composed of acoustic floating floormaterials like neoprene or rubber, further isolates the flooring system from the building, reducing the transmission of noise.
+The resilient layer, composed of materials like neoprene or rubber, further isolates the flooring system from the building, reducing the transmission of noise.
 The Highmat floating floor system from Isolgomma is a high performance acoustic product developed for floating floors

 Benefits of an Acoustic Floating Floor